top of page

 The 5 Best Places to Teach English in Asia in 2025

-More people than ever are choosing to teach English abroad, tempted by enviable salaries, cultural immersion, and the chance to develop their resume.
-Of all the TEFL locations, Asia reigns supreme, with an array of jobs and locations available.
-But while deciding to teach English in Asia is easy, figuring out where to call home can be less straightforward.
+More people than ever are choosing to teach English abroad, tempted by enviable salaries, cultural immersion, and the chance to enhance their resumes.
+Among all the TEFL locations, Asia stands out with a wide range of jobs and locations.
+While the decision to teach English in Asia is straightforward, pinpointing the perfect place to live can be challenging.

-From sun-soaked Thailand to dynamic Japan, here are the 5 best places to teach English in Asia!
+From sun-soaked Thailand to dynamic Japan, here are the top five places to teach English in Asia!

-Ready to unlock these opportunities?
-Here’s our breakdown of the best places to teach English in Asia.
+Ready to discover these possibilities?
+Here’s a thorough guide to the best places to teach English in Asia.

-When people think of teaching English in Asia, the continent’s largest landmass is usually the first that comes to mind.
-As the oldest continuous civilization in the world and an economic superpower, The Red Dragon is a popular destination among foreigners.
-With high earning potential, opportunities for career advancement, and an excellent quality of life, it’s no surprise those who teach English in China tend to make it their long-term home.
+When people think of teaching English in Asia, China is often the first country that comes to mind.
+It is home to the oldest continuous civilization in the world and stands as an economic superpower.
+High earning potential, career growth opportunities, and a wonderful quality of life make China a favorite among foreign teachers.
+Many who teach English here choose to stay long-term.

 Rice paddies in rural Vietnam